vrasneur/pyfasttext/README.md

 #### Unsupervised models

-The representation of a sentence for fastText is the average of the normalized word vectors.
+For unsupervised models, the representation of a sentence for fastText is the average of the normalized word vectors (*i.e* the word itself and its subwords).

 To get the resulting vector as a regular Python array, use the `model.get_sentence_vector(line)` method.

 To get the resulting vector as a `numpy` `ndarray`, use the `model.get_numpy_sentence_vector(line)` method.

 ```python